Full CV

 Key attributes: leadership, mentoring, community maintenance, capacity building, advocacy

-Working with a spatially and culturally diverse team of directors to support a passionate community of open source geospatial software developers.
-Duties involve planning and setting budgets, forming and maintaining partnerships, resolving conflicts, and representing the open geospatial community in local and international forums.
+A volunteer role working with a spatially and culturally diverse team of directors to support a passionate community of open source geospatial software developers.
+Planning and setting budgets, forming and maintaining partnerships, resolving conflicts, and representing the open geospatial community in local and international forums.
 Elected for a two-year term in December 2021.
-Key achievements were the resolution of an MoU with the European space agency, supporting FOSS4G conferences in Firenze and Kosovo,
+Key achievements were the resolution of an MoU with the Open Geospatial Consortium, supporting FOSS4G conferences in Firenze and Kosovo, and an MoI with the European Space Agency.

 2020-2023